 The uncoated and coated aluminum panels were tested in an accelerated corrosion test chamber as per ASTM B117 and GM 9540P standards for 6 weeks (i.e., 1008 h).
 The FLYCO-coated aluminum panels did not show any sign of corrosion until 336 h.
 A little surface roughness was observed on coated aluminum after 1008 h.
 Surface effectively protected aluminum alloys.

 A polished silicon wafer was coated with AVIRAL surface and dried in ambient conditions.
 The coated surface was scanned with Atomic Force Microscopy in tapping mode.
 A significantly smooth surface with surface roughness in the sub-nanometer regime was observed under the microscope.
 This demonstrates that AVIRAL could deeply penetrate and bind with individual grains of the substrate.
 NAVY Report- AVIRAL Anti-icing coating

 NAVY Report on Anti-icing AVIRAL Surface

-Two Aviral products were provided to NAWCWD, USA and testing was performed IAW “General Task Description WD CSA 20-XXXX-XXXX” dated November 19th 2019.
+Two Aviral products were provided to NAWCWD, USA, and testing was performed IAW “General Task Description WD CSA 20-XXXX-XXXX” dated November 19th, 2019.
 The Aviral and control samples were sprayed onto 5052 aluminum test panels and allowed to cure.
-Ice adhesion testing was then performed on the samples, both Aviral 2012 and Aviral 2014 displayed an ice adhesion strength of less than 1 psi.
-AVIRAL product displayed significantly low ice adhesion capabilities (13x – 16x) compared to other commercial product and more than 80x compared to uncoated metal surface
+Ice adhesion testing was then performed on the samples; both Aviral 2012 and Aviral 2014 displayed an ice adhesion strength of less than 1 psi.
+AVIRAL product displayed significantly low ice adhesion capabilities (13x – 16x) compared to other commercial products and more than 80x compared to an uncoated metal surface

 U.S. ARMY reports on AVIRAL and INVESIL Surfaces